 Georgetown itself offers a number of stunning Chinese ‘clan-houses’ with very unique and intricate architecture.

 When ethnicity and culture mixed, it showed in the Penang food itself.

-Penang offers a number of decent beaches for locals and travellers to have beach and water activities.
+Penang offers a number of decent beaches for locals and travelers to have beach and water activities.
 The most popular I could say is Batu Feringghi beach.
-Hotels and accommodation range from budget to 5-star are available along the stretch starting from the Gurney drive itself.
-Along the way to Batu Feringghi, a few more beaches namely Tanjung Tokong, Tanjung Bungah.
+Hotels and accommodations ranging from budget to 5-star are available along the stretch starting from the Gurney drive itself.
+Along the way to Batu Feringghi, a few more beaches namely Tanjung Tokong, and Tanjung Bungah.
 Further up from Batu Feringghi is mostly visited by locals is the Telok Bahang beach where it’s conveniently located nearby to the Spice Garden.